 Sample NTA

-NOTE: Standard Measurement is found under the SOP tab in the bottom middle box and is used for routine sample analysis.
+NOTE: The Standard Measurement tab is within the SOP tab in the bottom middle box and is used for routine sample analysis (See 10.1 to 10.12).

 Set the duration to 30 or 60 seconds and the number of videos to 5.